 As part of the Taking Action Against Microplastics project, Keep Pinellas Beautiful developed a microplastic curriculum for grades K-12 to increase estuarine education among our young citizens of Pinellas County.
 This project also helped engage the community in...

-The Bay Mini-Grant Program is financed by annual sales of the Tampa Bay Estuary specialty license plate, also known as the “tarpon tag.”
+The Bay Mini-Grants Program is financed by annual sales of the Tampa Bay Estuary specialty license plate, also known as the “Tarpon Tag“.
 The Program is seeking individual proposals for amounts not exceeding $5,000.

-Grant monies are dispensed through reimbursement of expenses related to the grant project.
+Grant monies are typically dispensed through reimbursement of expenses related to the grant project.
 Reimbursement can be made as often as once per month, and must be accompanied by an invoice and documentation of expenditures.
 Other grant dispersal methods will be considered on a case-by-case basis.
 Contact Sheila Scolaro, TBEP Community Programs Scientist, at to discuss.

-The application deadline for the 2020-2021 grant period is September 25, 2020.
-Typically, the grant application deadlines are mid-September with awards announced in mid-December.
+Applications for Bay Mini-Grants are accepted July to September each year.
+Grant announcements will be made in mid-December.
 To stay up to date on the next round of funding sign up for our Email List.